FunbiOyede/Gift-Desk/README.md

 ## Vivid App

-Vivid is an open-source web & app that helps you store gift ideas for friends and family.
+Vivid is a web App for creating  wishlists to help you find the perfect gift friends and family.

 Web Application is made using Node, Express, Mysql, Sequelize & ReactJS.